togakangaroo/daily-programmer/maximum-ice-cream-bars/README.md

     6
     PASS

 And with that, I think I've passed all the test cases.
-This is correct, time to just wrap it up as requested in the problem
+This is correct, time to just wrap it up to conform to the interface requested in the problem

     (require 'generator)
     (let* ((sorted-costs (-sort '< costs))